 Description

-The monument takes the form of a simple square-cut stone cross on three square steps set at the head of the grave plot, which is surrounded on the other three sides by posts and chains.
-The cross is unadorned but there are inscriptions on the upper two steps: ‘In memory of James William Selby, who died 14th Dec 1888 in his 46th year'; 'This monument was erected to the memory of James W Selby, the noted whip and proprietor of the Old Times coach of as a mark of esteem by his many coaching friends.’
-A relief of a horsewhip and post-horn, illustrating Selby’s occupation, adorns the lowest step.
-The posts at the foot of the grave are each decorated by a single inverted horseshoe.
+The monument to James Selby is a simple square-cut stone cross set on three square steps at the head of his grave plot, which is enclosed on three sides by posts and chains.
+The cross itself is unadorned, but the upper two steps feature inscriptions: ‘In memory of James William Selby, who died 14th Dec 1888 in his 46th year’ and ‘This monument was erected to the memory of James W Selby, the noted whip and proprietor of the Old Times coach as a mark of esteem by his many coaching friends.’
+The lowest step is decorated with a relief of a horsewhip and post-horn, representing Selby's profession.
+Each post at the foot of the grave is embellished with a single inverted horseshoe.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.